AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-message.md

 The steps to publish, pause, unpublish and delete a transactional message are detailed below.
 This section also describes how to monitor the delivery and details the transactional messaging retry process.

+>[!IMPORTANT]
+>
+>Only users with the [Administration](../../administration/using/users-management.md#functional-administrators) role can access and publish transactional messages.

 ## Transactional messaging publication process {#transactional-messaging-pub-process}

 The chart below illustrates the overall transactional messaging publication process.